avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ![](/uploads/screenshot-from-2021-02-23-18-54-34.png)

 This image is a perfect array of 0s and 1s and should give us a better fitting life state.

+### Garden of Eden

+Not every random matrix of 0s and 1s are a valid Game of Life state.
+States that can never be an nth generation of any cellular automata are called Garden of Edens.
+It is almost impossible that our dithered monalisa is a valid Game of Life generation.
+We can only hope to have a solution that's approximately close to the target.